Nijat-Guliyev/Pig-Game/README.md

 ## Author

-Modified by [Nijat Guliyev](https://www.linkedin.com/in/nijat-guliyev-1949a4294/).
+This is a modified version of the original work by [Jonas Schmedtmann](jonas.io) / [X profile](https://x.com/jonasschmedtman).
+While the design remains the same, modifications have been made to the code by [Nijat](https://www.linkedin.com/in/nijat-guliyev-1949a4294/).
 Feel free to check out my [GitHub profile](https://github.com/Nijat-Guliyev) for more projects!